kausalflow/tools/content/tools/paperpanda.md

 _id: w9irwkp21f43u4hszw9irwue8r2zqd86
 author: LM
 title: PaperPanda
-summary: PaperPanda is a chrome extension to access PDF file of papers by automatically search the web.
-So our research is not blocked by the paywall.
+summary: "PaperPanda is a chrome extension to access the PDF files of research papers by automatically searching the web.
+So our research is not blocked by the paywall."
+images:
+- path: "paperpanda-extension-demo.png"
+- path: "paperpanda.app_ (1).png"
+- path: "paperpanda.app_.png"
+- path: "paperpanda.app_how.png"
 features:
-- Chrome extension is a minimal design, nothing is added to the web page
+- "Chrome extension is a minimal design, nothing is added to the web page"
-- It uses multiple sources to search the PDF, including your university library if you want
+- "It uses multiple sources to search the PDF, including your university library if you want"
 categories:
-- Project Research (such as background research, hypothesis proposals)
+- "Project Research"
 tags:
 - References and Journals
 - Reference Management